 Cisco has already made 25 strategic innovation centers across India which are in the growth stage.
 Cisco has also signed an agreement with NITI Aayog to boost connectivity and collaboration across 100 Atal innovation centers present across the country.

-Read Also: Latest Data Plans of BSNL for 2018
+Read Also: Latest Data Plans of BSNL for customers

 The solution aims to bring voice messaging, group messaging, video sharing, video meetings etc. over one platform.
 Cisco WebEx and Cisco spark boards will facilitate information exchange across Atal incubation centers across India.
 This will help entrepreneurs to go digital and connect the entrepreneurs with rest of the world.